-51 graduates (66%) had a final cumulative weighted GPA of 3.0 or higher, 20 (26%) of whom had a final cumulative weighted GPA of 4.0 or higher.
+49 graduates (66%) had a final cumulative weighted GPA of 3.0 or higher, 16 (22%) of whom had a final cumulative weighted GPA of 4.0 or higher.

-540 college credits earned through dual credit and Advanced Placement, with one student earning over 40 credits and two students earning over 30 college credits.
+407 college credits earned through dual credit, with one student earning over 40 credits and three students earning over 30 college credits.

-Three students received the National Hispanic Recognition Award and 14 students received the National Rural and Small Town Award in the College Board National Recognition Program.
+Four students received the National Hispanic Recognition Award, one student received the National African American Recognition Award, one student received the National Indigenous Recognition Award and 18 students received the National Rural and Small Town Award in the College Board National Recognition Program.